 We keep it for as long as is necessary to complete the work we’re undertaking for you.
-We’ll then keep you on our database for 15 years for marketing purpose’s (our own, not any third parties).
+We’ll then keep you on our copywriting agency database for 15 years for marketing purposes (our own, not any third parties).
 If you wish to be removed, you can tell us at any time.
-However we keep a ‘suppression list’ (this tells us which people we should not contact)’ which will be kept indefinitely, to make sure we don’t bother you.
+However, we keep a ‘suppression list’ (this tells us which people we should not contact)’ which will be kept indefinitely, to make sure we don’t bother you.

 How can you delete or update your information?

-It is your right to change or have us delete any or all of your information by contacting us on [email protected].
+It is your right to change or have us delete any or all of your information by contacting us at email@example.com.